Lighting Fixtures, Ballasts, and Lamps

 To eliminate the purchase of inefficient lighting and high mercury content lighting in New York State facilities and require highly efficient lighting, including the use of mercury-free LED technology when possible.

-On December 28, 2012, Governor Andrew M. Cuomo issued Executive Order No. 88, which directed state agencies to decrease energy consumption in state buildings by 20 percent in seven years.
+Executive Order No. 88, issued on December 28, 2012, directed state agencies to decrease energy consumption in state buildings by 20 percent in seven years.
 This directive, coupled with Executive Order No. 4 and statistics from the United States Department of Energy indicating lighting is the largest source of electricity consumption in commercial buildings, provide an awareness of the potential opportunity in energy efficiency.
 By procuring highly efficiency lighting, large cost-savings and emission reductions may be realized across state government.

 Highly efficiency lighting with little or no mercury content is now widely available to meet the state’s sustainability directives.